What is Skinny-Fat?

 1. Prioritize Strength Training

-Strength training increases your lean tissue and boosts your metabolism.
-If you are not sure where to start, consider a Nielsen Fitness personal trainer.
+If you are not sure where to start, consider a Nielsen Fitness in-home personal trainer in Toronto.
 An expert will help ensure that you are exercising safely and getting maximum results.

 2. Re-assess Your Nutrition